Draco-lang/Language-suggestions/Specification/ControlFlow.md

 }
 ```

-Varargs are used as regular Array inside the function.
-Calling a function that contains vararg allows the user to append an arbitrary number of arguments that have the same type as the array of the varargs.
+Variadic arguments can be used as regular collections inside the function - as their type specified.
+While currently only variadic argument lists with type `Array<T>` are supported, in the future this can be extended to more collections and even spans.
+Calling a function that contains a variadic argument list allows the user to append an arbitrary number of arguments that has the same type as the element type of the variadic argument collection.
 ```swift
 func foo(arg1: string, ...args: Array<int32>)
 {